GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

     True
     ```

-4. After about 10 minutes we can check the status once again to confirm that a Mutli-AZ Deployment is now active.
+4. After about 10 minutes we can check the status once again to confirm that a Multi-AZ Deployment is now active.

     ```bash
     $ aws rds describe-db-instances --db-instance-identifier bookstore-db --query "DBInstances[*].[AvailabilityZone,MultiAZ]"